LiskArchive/lisk-template/README.md

 - `.npmignore` ensures that as little as possible is included when published to NPM.
 This may require adjustment.
 - If the project is for a client, or otherwise will not be used as a library in other projects, consider replacing `babel-plugin-transform-runtime` and `babel-runtime` with `babel-polyfill` (see the [details section of the Babel Polyfill documentation](babel-polyfill-details)).

+## License

+Copyright © 2017 Lisk Foundation

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the [GNU General Public License][license] along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 [babel]: https://babeljs.io/
 [babel-polyfill-details]: http://babeljs.io/docs/usage/polyfill#details
 [bootstrap-script]: https://github.com/LiskHQ/lisk-template/blob/master/bin/bootstrap.sh